Pharmacovigilance Inspections: Human Medicines

-In order to determine that marketing authorisation holders (MAHs) of human products comply with pharmacovigilance obligations established within the EU, and to facilitate compliance, pharmacovigilance inspections of marketing authorisation holders or any firms employed to fulfil marketing authorisation holder’s are performed.
+In order to determine that Marketing Authorisation Holders (MAHs) of human medicinal products comply with pharmacovigilance obligations established within the EU, and to facilitate compliance, pharmacovigilance inspections of MAHs or any firms providing pharmacovigilance services to MAHs are performed.

 Pharmacovigilance system inspections are designed to review the procedures, systems, personnel and facilities in place and determine their compliance with regulatory pharmacovigilance obligations.
 As part of this review, product specific examples may be used to demonstrate the operation of the pharmacovigilance system.

 Product-related pharmacovigilance inspections are primarily focused on product-related pharmacovigilance issues, including product-specific activities and documentation, rather than a general system review.
 Some aspects of the general system may still be examined as part of a product-related inspection (e.g. the system used for that product)